Parallelogram

 In Euclidean geometry, a parallelogram is a simple (non-self-intersecting) quadrilateral with two pairs of parallel sides.
 The opposite or facing sides of a parallelogram are of equal length and the opposite angles of a parallelogram are of equal measure.
 The congruence of opposite sides and opposite angles is a direct consequence of the Euclidean parallel postulate and neither condition can be proven without appealing to the Euclidean parallel postulate or one of its equivalent formulations.

-By comparison, a quadrilateral with just one pair of parallel sides is a trapezoid in American English or a trapezium in British English.
+By comparison, a quadrilateral with at least one pair of parallel sides is a trapezoid in American English or a trapezium in British English.

 The three-dimensional counterpart of a parallelogram is a parallelepiped.

-The etymology (in Greek παραλληλ-όγραμμον, parallēl-ógrammon, a shape "of parallel lines") reflects the definition.
+The word "parallelogram" comes from the Greek παραλληλό-γραμμον, parallēló-grammon, which means "a shape of parallel lines".